Last Updated on

 What We Need

-We’ll use my previous article, already containing all the steps to install OS, that you can find here.
-Please note that in this case you will skip step 2 (Wifi settings), because in this case our Raspberry Pi is going to become an ethernet client.
+We’ll use my previous article, already containing all the steps to install the OS (how to install DietPi).
+Please note that in this case you will skip step 2 (Wifi settings), because in this case our Raspberry PI is going to become an ethernet client.

 Access Point Software Setup